duhdugg/preactioncms-blockext-example/README.md

-## Preaction CMS Component Template
+## Preaction CMS Extension Block Example

-This is a component template for [Preaction CMS](https://github.com/duhdugg/preaction-cms).
+This is an example extension block for [Preaction CMS](https://github.com/duhdugg/preaction-cms).